apache/infrastructure-website/content/pages/machines.md

 Please note that `people.apache.org` and `home.apache.org` are aliases and appear in the table as `home-lw-us`.

-If you'd like to update this page or learn more about the data, <a href="https://cwiki.apache.org/confluence/display/INFRA/machines.html" target="_blank">we have a docco for that.</a>

 **The hashes shown below are what the real machines SHOULD have.
 If an entry differs from what you see, please contact infra.**

 `spu:fetch('https://infra-reports.apache.org/machines/index.html')`